lowRISC/opentitan/hw/ip/pwm/doc/_index.md

 ## Description

-The PWM IP is primarily designed to drive a parametrizable number of pulse-width modulated outputs with periodic pulses each with a programmable frequency, phase, and duty cycle (i.e. the ratio between the pulse duration and the overall period between pulses.)
+The PWM IP is primarily designed to drive a parameterizable number of pulse-width modulated outputs with periodic pulses each with a programmable frequency, phase, and duty cycle (i.e. the ratio between the pulse duration and the overall period between pulses.)

 The phase and duty cycle of each output channel can then be controlled with programmable resolution, from 1-bit (half-cycle resolution) to 16-bit (in which case pulse width and timing can be controlled to one part in 2<sup>16</sup> relative to the pulse period)